Leaving a legacy FAQ’s

-Here are some commonly asked questions about leaving a gift in you Will.
+Here are some commonly asked questions about leaving a gift in your Will.

 What is a legacy?

-You can change your will whenever you like, but might find that you want to do it after major changes in your life, such as: marriage, bereavement, divorce or the birth of children or grandchildren.
+You can change your Will whenever you like, but you might find that you want to do it after major changes in your life, such as marriage, bereavement, divorce or the birth of children or grandchildren.

 How can I leave a gift to Pancreatic Cancer Action?

-If you are writing a new will, you need only give your solicitor our charity details including our exact name, address and registered charity number.
-If you want to add a charitable gift to an existing will, simply complete our Codicil Form and present it to your solicitor.
+If you are writing a new Will, you only need to give your solicitor our charity details, including our exact name, address, and registered charity number.
+If you want to add a charitable gift to an existing Will, simply complete our Codicil Form and present it to your solicitor.

-Or, alternatively you can make a Will online for free by visiting Make A Will Online.
-Find out more here.
+Or, alternatively, you can make a Will online for free by visiting Make A Will Online.
+Find out more from the button below.

 Can I leave a gift to fund a specific project?

-We are more than happy for you to leave a legacy to fund an area of our work.
-You could leave a lasting legacy to; research, public awareness, medical education and patient information.
-Please contact legacy@panact.org to discuss any requirement you might have.
+We are more than happy for you to leave a gift to fund an area of our work.
+You could leave a lasting legacy to; research, public awareness, medical education, and patient information.
+Please contact fundraising@panact.org to discuss any requirements you might have.

 Do I need to think about inheritance tax?